ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ```
 {: codeblock}

-Swift actions always consume a dictionary and produce a dictionary.
+Swift Actions always consume a dictionary and produce a dictionary.

 You can create a {{site.data.keyword.openwhisk_short}} action called `helloSwift` from this function as
 follows: